close-dev-team/mobile-close-channel-sdk-ios/README.md

 To add the SDK to your project follow the steps in this section.

 ### Using Cocoapods
-#### Access to the binary
+#### Cloning the SDK framework binary
 ---

-⛔️ IMPORTANT: The binary of the SDK framework is in a private repository.
-[Read this to see how to get access](doc/binary_access.mds).
+⛔️ IMPORTANT: The SDK framework binary is in a private repository.
+[Read this to see how to get access](doc/binary_access.md).

 ---